HeroCTF/HeroCTF_v4/System/BlackOps/README.md

 A simple strings will to the job.
 ```
-$ strings libgenports.so
+$ strings libgenprocs.so
 __gmon_start__
 _init
 _fini
 _ITM_deregisterTMCloneTable
 _ITM_registerTMCloneTable
 __cxa_finalize
-genports <-----
+genprocs <-----
 _edata
 __bss_start
 _end